Manbir Singh Chaheru: Association with Jarnail Singh Bhindranwale

 Manbir in October 1983 donated blood to Makhan Singh who had been injured in an attack of Deputy Superintendent of Police (DSP) Bachan Singh.

 On 14 April 1984 Surinder Singh Sodhi, one of Chaheru’s closest friends and the “right-arm” of Jarnail Singh Bhindranwale, was killed while drinking tea in a shop in Amritsar.
 Sodhi was killed by a men and a women.
 The women, Baljit Kaur, would go to the Golden Temple after the killing and confessed to the murder.
-Baljit Kaur would be interrogated by Bhidnranwale.
+Baljit Kaur would be interrogated by Bhindranwale.
 She would admit to the other killer being her boyfriend Surinder Singh Shinda and to being paid by Gurcharan Singh, the general secretary of Akali Dal, to do the killing.
 She also implicated others.
 Bhindranwale vowed to avenge the killing.
 With this Chaheru and fellow militants made their way to punish who they deemed the culprits.
 Chaheru and others killed Surinder Singh Shinda.
 He was chopped into 7 pieces for shooting Sodhi 7 times.
 He was killed within 24 hours of Bhindranwale vowing vengeance.

 Giani Joginder Singh, a relative of Manvir Singh Chaheru, died while leading a band of Sikhs in fighting Indian army at the main entrance of Golden Temple during Operation Bluestar.

 Giani Joginder Singh's daughter later married Jarnail Singh Bhindranwale's son Inderjit Singh.